Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 The great news is, Community Fibre has been ahead of the curve for many years.
 With over 1 million homes now able to connect to our full fibre network, we’re leading the way in the capital for providing reliable, gigabit-capable broadband at a competitive price (correct as of Jan 2024).

-Full fibre options like FTTP (Fibre-To-ThePremises) and FTTH (Fibre-To-The-Home) are considered a top choice when it comes to broadband.
+Full fibre options like FTTP (Fibre-to-the-Premises) and FTTH (Fibre-to-the-Home) are considered a top choice when it comes to broadband.
 They’re fast, ultra-reliable, and you won't see much slow-down during peak times.

-On the other hand, while FTTC (Fibre-To-The-Cabinet) is considered an acceptable broadband option, speeds and uptime can be affected by the distance between your house and the cabinet.
+On the other hand, while FTTC (Fibre-to-the-Cabinet) is considered an acceptable broadband option, speeds and uptime can be affected by the distance between your house and the cabinet.

 With FTTC you can typically get about 30 Mbps to 80 Mbps, depending on factors like your distance from the cabinet and your provider's package.